Dalton Maldonado

-In 2015, he was featured as one of the most influential people in the LGBT community by the magazine Out and he was named "Person of the Year" by Outsports.
+In 2015, Maldonado was featured as one of the most influential people in the LGBT community by the magazine Out and he was named "Person of the Year" by Outsports.
 He grew up in Kentucky and became known after coming out after a basketball game.
 His coming out gained national attention after being featured in Outsports magazine.
-Maldonado wants to make sure no other teen endures the harassment he received after coming out in December 2014.
+Maldonado wants to make sure no other teen endures the harassment he received after coming out, saying in a Facebook post, “To the kid who isn’t out and who is reading this ... it’s going to get better.
+You’ll see that it’s not as scary as you think, and the people who truly love you will stick by your side, and that’s the people you truly need in your life.
+To the parents who have a gay son or daughter, accept them.
+You don’t know what they might already be facing.”